Hubs-Foundation/hubs-blender-exporter/README.md

 ![lightmap node](https://user-images.githubusercontent.com/130735/83931408-65c7bd80-a751-11ea-86b9-a2ae889ec5df.png)

 Note that for use in Hubs, you currently **MUST** use the second UV set, as ThreeJS is currently hardcoded to use that for lightmaps.
-This will likely be fixed in the future so the exporter does not enforce this.
+This will likely be fixed in the future so the add-on does not enforce this.

 ![setting bake UV](https://user-images.githubusercontent.com/130735/83697782-b9e96b00-a5b4-11ea-986b-6690c69d8a3f.png)

 # Exporting

-This addon works in conjunction with the official glTF exporter, so exporting is done through it.
+This addon works in conjunction with the official glTF add-on, so exporting is done through it.
 Select "File > Export > glTF 2.0" and then ensure "Hubs Components" is enabled under "Extensions".

 ![gltf export window](https://user-images.githubusercontent.com/130735/84547591-be9ad700-acb8-11ea-8c58-7b1104f0a3a7.png)